DEFRA/waste-carriers-acceptance-tests/README.md

 It's also common practice to use a custom tag whilst working on a new feature or scenario e.g. `@focus` or `@wip`.
 That is perfectly acceptable but please ensure they are removed before your change is merged.

+## Seeding data

+Most Waste Carriers tests rely on data being created just before execution to provide the starting conditions ("Given") needed for a particular scenario.
+[More information on seeding](/features/seeds/README.md)

 ## Principles

-This repository is being updated on the following principles:

-- Keep feature files small.
+- Keep feature files small, keeping it as close to "Given, When, Then" as reasonably possible.
 The steps should make it clear what the feature is actually testing.
-However, in some cases, smaller steps make sense to allow re-use.
+However, in some cases, smaller, repeatable steps make sense to allow re-use.
 - Put the detailed functionality in a step, making use of helper functions to avoid duplication.
 - Put shared page objects in the @journey app, where there is duplication between old/new apps, and front/back office.
-- Use unique names for step and page files.
+- Use unique names for step and page files, even if they're in a different app.
 - Reduce the number of files and apps where possible, unless it makes the tests hard to understand.

 ## Tips